redhat-nfvpe/clearwater-rpm/README.md

 You then have a few options for building the RPMs:

 1. Are you on CentOS or RHEL?
-Then just run `build-srpms` and then `build-rpms`.
+Then just run `scripts/build/build`.
 (The requirements are documented in the scripts.)
-2. On other Linuxes, use [mock](https://github.com/rpm-software-management/mock) to emulate CentOS in a chroot environment.
-You then run `mock-build-srpms` and then `mock-build-rpms`.
-Note that mock will use up a lot of space in `/var/lib/mock` while running, so you may want to mount that directory somewhere spacious.)
-Also see [here](https://marcin.juszkiewicz.com.pl/2016/04/15/how-to-speed-up-mock/) and [here](http://miroslav.suchy.cz/blog/archives/2015/05/28/increase_mock_performance_-_build_packages_in_memory/index.html) for some tips to speed up mock.
-3. Or, use our included [Vagrant](https://www.vagrantup.com/) configuration to quickly bring up a CentOS virtual machine.
+2. Or, use our included [Vagrant](https://www.vagrantup.com/) configuration to quickly bring up a CentOS virtual machine.
 Just run `vagrant up`, and then `vagrant ssh` to login.
-The build scripts are in the `scripts` directory within the virtual machine.
+The directories are conveniently shared with the host operating system.
 (Note that you may need the VirtualBox Guest Additions.
 Install them automatically via a plugin: `vagrant plugin install vagrant-vbguest`.)
+3. On other Linuxes, use [mock](https://github.com/rpm-software-management/mock) to emulate CentOS in a chroot environment.
+For this, run `scripts/build/mock-build`.
+Note that mock will use up a lot of space in `/var/lib/mock` while running, so you may want to mount that directory somewhere spacious.
+   Also see
+   [here](https://marcin.juszkiewicz.com.pl/2016/04/15/how-to-speed-up-mock/) and
+   [here](http://miroslav.suchy.cz/blog/archives/2015/05/28/increase_mock_performance_-_build_packages_in_memory/index.html)
+   for some tips to speed up mock.

 Once the build process starts, go make yourself a cup of tea, because it's going to take a while (25 minutes on a 6-core workstation).
 Though the Clearwater build scripts are not very friendly to